ttm/dissertacao/article/acm/notes.md

 #### Email to other authors:
 - Confirm institutional ties of authors and their names in English.
-- write a section on synonyms and ambiguities?
 - note to other authors that we have many footnotes.
+- ask to other authors if they miss citations in some parts (e.g. first sentences of intro) or is it ok to rely in our own knowledge.
+- write a section on vocabulary, synonyms and ambiguities?

 #### Tasks to tackle directly in the article
-- put references in ??
-- write about the literature (from the appendix of the dissertation).
 - place figures in best places.
-- homogenize capitalization in section titles and inline references.
-- choose nice settings for the unpublished document (e.g. journal, year).
+- remove repetition of what has been seen before (recaps).
+- maybe make a PDF with the scripts as another SI document.

 ##### Context of the article (mainly reflects in the introduction)
 - write a supporting information file with a table with all the scripts and related equations, musical pieces and figures and important tables.